Coolmine railway station

 Coolmine railway station serves Coolmine, County Dublin, Ireland.

 It lies on the Dublin to Maynooth and Dublin Docklands to M3 Parkway railway station commuter routes.

 A large car park is located next to the station, making it a popular park and ride location.

 History

 Coolmine train station.
 Pedestrian bridge.
 Train from Maynooth.
 Level Crossing.

-The station was opened on 2 July 1990, along with Broombridge, Castleknock, and Leixlip Confey.
-Like the latter three of these stations it underwent an upgrade project in 2000 which led to the portacabin booking office being replaced by a permanent station building and the platforms being lengthened..
+The station was inaugurated on 2 July 1990, along with Broombridge, Castleknock, and Leixlip Confey.
+Like the latter three of these stations, it underwent an upgrade project in 2000 which led to the portacabin booking office being replaced by a permanent station building and the platforms being lengthened..